 NASCAR and Pollution

 Although the streets of chicago are often full of traffic. closing them off for 3 or 4 days to allow cars that would never normally be allowed on roads the day after the race is not going to be effective in reducing that.
 A race day weekend may add to the pollution woes of an already busy city, although there may not be any traffic jams for those drivers at least!
-In fact letters have already started to appearOpens in a new tab. in the Chicago Sun times mentioning just this.
+In fact letters have already started to appear in the Chicago Sun times mentioning just this.

 What do NASCAR Drivers Say about the NASCAR Chicago Street Race